 Step 1

+Ensure electrics and water supply is switched off at the mains.
 If you’re replacing an electric shower, begin by removing the old unit.
 Use a screwdriver to unscrew the fixtures.

 Step 2